There are no products listed under this category.

 Frost Tolerant Succulents for Outdoor Gardens & Arrangements

-Hardy Succulents make it easy to grow colorful rosettes and lush groundcover outdoors in many regions.
-Most of the succulents listed here are frost hardy down to -20F (zone 5) and will tolerate extended drought.
-These low-maintenance plants are easy growers and bring vibrant colors and winter interest to rock gardens, ground cover, living walls, container arrangements, and so much more!
+Hardy Succulents make it easy to grow colorful rosettes & lush groundcover outdoors in most regions.
+These plants are frost hardy down to at least 0F (zone 7); most can survive -20F (zone 5).
+All are drought tolerant, low-maintenance, easy growers that bring vibrant colors & winter interest to rock gardens, groundcover, container arrangements, living walls & much more!

-Water: A cycle of deep soaking followed by time for the soil to fully dry will lead to healthy root development.
-Young plants will need more frequent watering to establish roots, whereas less water is preferable in winter for all hardy succulents.
+- Water: A cycle of deep soaking followed by time for the soil to fully dry will lead to healthy root development.
+Young plants will need more frequent watering to establish roots, whereas less water is preferable in winter.
 When planting in a container, be sure to use a pot with a drainage hole.
 More info.

-Hardiness: Most of the varieties listed here tolerate deep freeze down to -20F (zone 5).
-Sempervivum heuffeliiand many Sedum can tolerate -30F (zone 4).
+- Hardiness: Most of the varieties listed here tolerate deep freeze down to at least -20F (zone 5).
+Sempervivum heuffelii and many Sedum can tolerate -30F (zone 4).
 A blanket of snow will protect hardy succulents from winter exposure, but in snow-free regions gardeners can use clear covers and bring potted succulents under shelter to prevent standing water and rot.
 More info.